Illustration of the Feelgood Web Portal shown on an iPhone and on an iPad.

 • Staff liked not having to ask visitors for ID

-• There was no technical issues with the tablet
+• There were no technical issues with the tablet

 • It was easily managed thanks to our instructions